Distributing secure custom MCPs to your team

 Most SaaS tools either don’t have an official MCP or ship one that covers a fraction of their API.
 No multi-account support.
 No domain-specific logic.
 No awareness of how your team actually uses the tool.

-But the bigger opportunity isn’t patching gaps in official integrations — it’s connecting the systems no official MCP will ever touch.
+But the bigger opportunity isn’t patching gaps in official integrations — it’s connecting your internal systems and data that no official MCP will ever reach.

 Your data, your tools